Dual Coding with Teachers, by Oliver Caviglioli

 - Where – Further resources to learn about Dual Coding.

 Knowing about the science of learning, or how to help your students learn most effectively and efficiently, equips you to help your students reach their full potential.

-This book is available for just £11.95 on Amazon.
-Considering the amount of practical dual coding tips that you’ll walk away with, and the number of further helpful resources the book points towards in the final “Where” chapter, we think this book is great value for money.
+This book is available for just £18.40.
+Considering the amount of practical Dual Coding tips that you’ll walk away with, and the number of further helpful resources the book points towards in the final “Where” chapter, we think this book is great value for money.

 Dual Coding with Teachers provides information on every aspect of dual coding that teachers might want to know, from why it works to how to and how not to do it, and even where to learn more.
 What’s more, this truly practical guide is itself an elaborate example of dual coding.